theodorosmalezidis/Affordable_Housing_Production/Section 5 - Trends Over Time/README.md

 *Bar chart of Project Completed every year.
 This visualization was created with ChatGPT after importing my SQL query results*

-So, 2019 was the year with the highest number of complete projects with 804, 2015 with the lowest 249 and 1633 prolectsare yet to be completed.
+So, 2019 was the year with the highest number of complete projects with 804, 2015 with the lowest 249 and 1633 projects are yet to be completed.

 ## 2. Completion Time Analysis